Itchy feet? It might be athlete’s foot

 Athlete’s foot can be asymptomatic, but when symptoms do present, one of the most common signs are red skin, itchy feet, raw areas between the toes.
 You can also experience a flaking rash along the sides of the foot, or blisters along the instep (the inner arch of the foot), which can be itchy and painful.
 In severe cases, you may also experience cracking of the foot skin, says Dr. Pytowski.

 How is athlete's foot treated—and how long does it take to clear up?

-Usually, athlete's foot can be treated with over-the-counter remedies such as powders, lotions, sprays, and ointments, all of which are generally effective for clearing up infections, says Dr. Pytowski.
+Usually, athlete's foot can be treated with over-the-counter remedies such as foot powders, lotions, sprays, and ointments, all of which are generally effective for clearing up infections, says Dr. Pytowski.
 In some more severe cases, however, stronger options may be necessary.